FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 ## Supported devices

-Please see here for a full list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.
+Please see [here][8] for a full list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.

 It is possible to check a current list of units and thus a current list of supported devices directly from OpenDaylight's REST interface.
 Please refer to [POSTMAN collection][1], folder *CLI registry* to see the actual list.

-More details on IOS and generic devices follow:
+More details regarding IOS and generic devices follow:

 ### IOS